astudios-org/astudios/.trae/rules/project_rules.md

 ## Project Overview

-as-man is a CLI tool for managing Android Studio installations on macOS, written in Rust.
+astudios is a CLI tool for managing Android Studio installations on macOS, written in Rust.
 It's inspired by xcodes and provides functionality to list, download, install, and switch between Android Studio versions.

 ## Development Commands